anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     authentication and the pledge utilizes its IDevID for it, the proof of identity is provided by such a binding to the TLS session.
     This can be supported using the EST /simpleenroll endpoint.
-    Note that the binding of the TLS handshake to the CSR is optional in EST.

     {{RFC7030, Section 2.5}} sketches wrapping the CSR with a Full PKI Request message sent to the /fullcmc endpoint.
     This would allow for source authentication